juju/terraform-provider-juju/docs/resources/kubernetes_cloud.md

 ### Optional

 - `kubernetes_config` (String, Sensitive) The kubernetes config file path for the cloud.
 Cloud credentials will be added to the Juju controller for you.
 - `parent_cloud_name` (String) The parent cloud name in case adding k8s cluster from existed cloud.
-Changing this value will cause the cloud to be destroyed and recreated by terraform.
+Changing this value will cause the cloud to be destroyed and recreated by terraform. *Note* that this value must be set when running against a JAAS controller.
 - `parent_cloud_region` (String) The parent cloud region name in case adding k8s cluster from existed cloud.
-Changing this value will cause the cloud to be destroyed and recreated by terraform.
+Changing this value will cause the cloud to be destroyed and recreated by terraform. *Note* that this value must be set when running against a JAAS controller.

 ### Read-Only